AnastasiosPapalias/Plan9/README.md

 ## Applications

 A plethora of applications can be found here and you are free to use them and even suggest for now ones.

-## Mods

-Beautification of Plan 9 / 9front environment and how to achieve it.

 ## Sites